A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 4/README.md

 ## Part 1: Raid on Sandpoint (xp 385, party level 10)

-  - if your players go straight to Jorgenfist instead of returning to Sandpoint, then consider moving the raid acter Jorgenfist, where they can discover there is a raiding party on the way to Sandpoint.
+  - if your players go straight to Jorgenfist instead of returning to Sandpoint, then consider moving the raid to after Jorgenfist, where they can discover there is a raiding party on the way to Sandpoint.

   - **Creatures:**
     - [Stone Giants](https://2e.aonprd.com/Monsters.aspx?ID=221)